 The lights on the router are a pretty good indicator of the current state of the device and the network itself.
-Usually, we see those lights blinking or being solid but it is good to know what the color and behavior (solid light or a blinking one) represents.
+Usually, we see those lights blinking or being solid, but it is good to know what the color and behavior (solid light or a blinking one) represent.

 Another reason for the orange blinking light can be a damaged or malfunctioning splitter.